VIPS-ID/VIPS-ID/A prover-side software for things identification/README.md

     *   `distanciaJaccard_mod_average`: For computing the average modified Jaccard distance across multiple samples.
 ## Threshold Determination

-The following MATLAB scripts are used to determine the maximum threshold values for the identification process:
+The following MATLAB scripts are used to determine the threshold values for the identification process:

 *   **`HDmax.m`**: Used to calculate the maximum Hamming Distance (HD) threshold for physical responses.
 *   **`JDmax.m`**: Used to calculate the maximum Jaccard Distance (JD) threshold for behavioral responses.